 Spolin devotees call her approach the Theater Games System.
 While that term encompasses many specific improvisation-based exercises, it became a school of thought for performers across the U.S. throughout the 20th century and popularized the improv comedy movement.

 Spontaneity is a fundamental element of Spolin’s teachings.
-The technique centers on getting in touch with one’s impulses here and now, and acting on them quickly without overthinking or doubting.
+Her technique centers on getting in touch with one’s impulses here and now—and acting on them quickly without overthinking or doubting.
 The simple structure of most Theater Games enables practitioners to respond from their subconscious rather than their intellect, releasing childlike creativity.

 In fact, understanding that many of Spolin’s principles stem from her work with children helps explain their utility.
 As she discovered in her sociology work, children are natural communicators and storytellers, especially when the rules of a game encourage spontaneous invention.